asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 ## Define operations

-That brings to the important part of the tutorial where you get to finally represent the request reply pattern.
+Now you've reached the most important part of the tutorial; it's time to represent the Request/Reply pattern.

 Both `helloListener` and `reactionListener` operations are set to `receive` events.
-However, in the case of `reactionListener` you also want to represent the message that is sent back to the server.
+However, in the case of `reactionListener`, you also want to represent the message sent back to the server.
 This is where the `reply` attribute comes into play.

-Since both the request and reply function happens over the same WebSocket URL, both the `channel` values stay the same.
-However, you can differentiate the message each operation conveys by specifying the message it will send or receive.
+Since both the request and reply function happens over the same WebSocket URL, both `channel` values stay the same.
+However, you can differentiate each operation's message by specifying the messages sent or received.
 Thus, you can say that for a `reaction` message received over the `root` channel, the `reactionListener` operation will reply with the `acknowledge` message over the same channel.